-Solar panel output is heavily dependent on irradiance and varies a lot during the day – maximum in a few hours around mid-day and very low in early morning/evening.
+The output of the solar panel is highly dependent on irradiance and varies greatly during the day: the maximum in a few hours around noon and very low in the early morning or evening.

-Because of this, solar professionals talk in terms of average hours of maximum irradiance in a day and use this to calculate the average power a panel delivers over time.
+Because of this, solar professionals talk in terms of average hours of peak irradiance in a day and use this to calculate the average power a panel delivers over time.